Bust out your pocket protectors and spectacles: it’s time for the 2023 edition of the Social Media Industry Benchmark Report!

 Status updates were the most engaging tweet type for Influencers this year but were tweeted the least often of any tweet type.

-Just like on Instagram, #tbt was the top-performing hashtag by a mile, suggesting followers relish the chance to get to know content creators.
+#tbt was the top-performing hashtag for Influencers on Twitter this year, suggesting followers enjoyed getting to know content creators.

 Media Social Media Benchmarks

-- Links are the easiest and most frequently queued post type for media brands, but visual posts like photos and videos performed way better.
+- Go beyond the link: visual posts like photos and videos performed way better.

 Videos and photos rock top engagement rates for Media brands on Facebook, though these brands were more than 15x as likely to post a link.

-Once again, Media brands heavily favored link tweets, but might want to invest more energy in video tweets, which grabbed more than twice the engagement rates.
+Once again, Media brands heavily favored link tweets, but might want to invest more energy in video tweets, which grabbed more than 3x the engagement rates.

 Nonprofits Social Media Benchmarks

-Nonprofits saw above-median engagement rates across all social channels this year and posted about twice the median frequency on Facebook and Twitter.
+Nonprofits saw above-median engagement rates across all social channels this year and posted more often than the median industry, especially on Twitter.

 Suggestions for Nonprofits: